tobiasrupprecht/vault-benchmark/README.md

     export MONGODB_URL="mongodb://localhost:27017/admin"
     export MYSQL_URL="root:password@tcp(127.0.0.1:3306)/mysql"

-If you don't have the databases available, remove the database locusts from the `locustfile`.
+If you don't have the databases available or just want to test a subset, remove the database and other locusts from the `locustfile`.

 ## Setup